How to get an ATM machine

 Step 1 – Determine why you want an ATM

 Do you want an ATM as a convenience to your customer?
 Do your customers ask for an ATM?
 Do you want to reduce Credit Card Fees?
 Are customers getting cash back on their purchases?
 Are there goods and/or services in your business that require cash?
 Do you want to make money from the ATM surcharge?
 Do you want to draw additional customers with your ATM?
 Do you want to increase the money spent in your business?
-In convenience stores, at least 25% of the cash withdrawn from the ATM is used in the store.
-For bars and casinos, that number can approach 80%.
-Once you determine why you want an ATM in your business, this information will help guide you through the process of obtaining an ATM that meets your needs.

 Step 2 – Determine if your business is a good location for an ATM

 The ATM must have enough transactions to justify the initial and operating cost of ATM ownership.
 There must be a large amount of traffic and a need for cash usage.
 Businesses with high volume ATMs include very busy convenience stores, large hotels (300 plus rooms), stadiums, and busy casinos.
 Locations with medium volume ATMs include medium sized convenience stores, hotels (200 plus rooms), casinos, and large bars.
-Establishments with small volume ATMs include smaller convenience stores, hotels, casinos, bars, bowling alleys, salons.
+Establishments with small volume ATMs include smaller convenience stores, hotels, casinos, bars, bowling alleys, and salons.
 For convenience stores, 3 to 5% of customers will use the ATM.
 Depending on the type of establishment, this number will be higher or lower.

 Step 3 – Review your ATM procurement options